Last updated: 7 March 2018

 Information for URM building owners

-This information is for building owners who have received a notice from their council, under section 124 of the Building Act, instructing them to secure the parapet and/or facade of their unreinforced masonry (URM) building within 12 months.
+This information is for building owners who have received a notice from their council, under section 124 of the Building Act 2004 (as modified by the Order in Council) for ‘street-facing URM buildings’.
+The notice will instruct building owners to secure the parapet and/or facade of their URM building.

 If you believe your parapet and/or facade has been secured or strengthened to an acceptable standard, please provide evidence to your council as soon as possible.
 This may include: